-As outlined in the graduate calendar, the minimum requirement of the office of Graduate & Postdoctoral Studies for admission into a graduate degree program is a four year honors degree or equivalent, with an average standing of at least second class honors (B-) in the last four semesters or two years of work.
+As outlined in the graduate calendar, the minimum requirement of the Office of Graduate & Postdoctoral Studies for admission into a graduate degree program is a four year honours degree or equivalent, with an average standing of at least second class honours (B-) in the last four semesters of full-time study or two years of work.
 These are minimum standards for entry into the Capacity Development and Extension program.
 Note that applicants with degrees from some countries, including Pakistan, Bangladesh, or India, are required to hold a Bachelor degree and a Master's degree at the First Class/First Division Level to be eligible to apply for a Masters program at the University of Guelph.

 The CDE program also participates in a shared collaborative program option with International Development Studies (IDS).
 Please consult the International Development Studies listing (Graduate Calendar) for a detailed description of the collaborative program including the special additional requirements for each participating Department.

 To study in Canada, all students must apply for a Study Permit at the nearest Canadian Embassy, High Commission or Consulate.
 A student authorization is commonly called a student visa.
 For you to be considered for a student visa, the Canadian immigration officer will need to see your letter of acceptance from the University of Guelph, proof of citizenship and proof of funds for one academic year.
 The University of Guelph and Immigration Canada expect international students to have enough funds for the duration of their study in Canada, and especially during their first year.
 The issuance of a student visa is strongly based on your ability to finance your education.
 The student visa is usually issued for the duration of your academic program.
 Please note that you will not be allowed to register at the University of Guelph if you do not have a valid Study Permit.